pingcap/docs/tikv-control.md

 > **Note:**
 >
 > - The preceding command only supports the online mode.
-Before running the command, you need to stop the processes that will write data to TiKV, such as TiDB.
+Before running the command, you need to stop the processes that will write data to TiKV, such as the TiDB processes.
 After the command is run successfully, `success!` is returned in the output.
 > - You need to run the same command for all TiKV nodes in the cluster.
 > - Stop all PD scheduling tasks before running the command.